 Today you will wind along a remote desert road to the yellow sandstone citadel of Jaisalmer (approximately 7 hours).
 Watch as it rears its head in the arid, flat desert like a scene from 'One Thousand and One Nights'.
 Explore the snaking alleyways of Jaisalmer which are filled with markets and intricately carved houses.
 Located on the banks of Garsisar Lake in the Mehar Bagh Garden is the Jaisalmer Folklore Museum, which is well worth a visit.
 Enjoy another Heritage Property stay tonight.

 Enjoy further time exploring the immense Jaisalmer fort today.
-Within the fort itself is a maze of houses, temples, shops and restaurants, not to mention some 3,000 permanent residents.
-Track down some dazzling Rajastani fabrics, marvel at the spectacular facades of the Patwa ki Haveli and Salim Singh-ki-Haveli.
+Within the fort itself is a maze of houses, temples, shops, and restaurants, not to mention some 3,000 permanent residents.
+Track down some dazzling Rajasthani fabrics, marvel at the spectacular facades of the Patwa ki Haveli and Salim Singh-ki-Haveli.
 Or you may wish to simply wander the labyrinthine paths and soak up the atmosphere.
-As night falls you will visit a local families home and partake in a special evening of traditional Rajasthani food.
+As night falls you will visit a local family home and partake in a special evening of traditional Rajasthani food.